thethomasmiller/flora/README.md

 #### MVP

 - Use Axios to make a request to the Trefle API for plant information.
-- Create a search bar that recieves user input.
+- Create a drop-down selection that allows user to select species input.
 - Render a search result that includes one image, the plant's common name, its scientific name, commericial availability and drought tolerance.
 - Deploy site using GitHub Pages for live access.